ozodrukh/CircularReveal/README.md

 Note
 ====

-depends from Jake Whartong's NineOldsAndroid, or use my modifed version (included auto cancel)
+depends from Jake Wharton's NineOldsAndroid, or use my modifed version (included auto cancel)

 Using
 ======